-I was impressed by Turkish online banking capabilities, and the rate on CD’s is very good in Turkey, So I headed to the bank.
+I was impressed by Turkish online banking capabilities, and the rate on CDs is very good in Turkey, So I headed to the bank.
 Unfortunately, I was unable to open an account.
 Update 2019: This has now changed, and we offer a Turkish offshore bank account option at bankaccounts.io.

 You need a residency and a Tax id number (virgi kimlik Number) to open a bank account.
 I tried, to no avail, to open one without this number.
 Perhaps if you have an introduction, this might be different.
 I was told I could obtain a Tax ID number from a Maliye office at city hall, and that I should bring photocopies of your passport, residence permit, and work permit to the Accounts Department (Defterdarlik).
 After this, I would need to go to the Accounts Department, locate the Tax Department (Vergi Dairesi) and finally the Civil Test Service (Sivil Yoklama Servisi).

-Another hospital I saw was just completed less than 6 months ago, and was already completely packed with people.
+Another hospital I saw was just completed less than 6 months ago and was already completely packed with people.
 Half public / half private – the facilities were modern and pristine, with the type of sterility you can only find in a hospital.
 Yet the technology was incredibly modern.
-From 10 million dollar oncology radiation machines to LCD screen displaying the doctors names outside of the doors, I was shocked at just how advanced this hospital (in the middle of a rough neighborhood) really was.
+From 10 million dollar oncology radiation machines to LCD screens displaying the doctor’s names outside of the doors, I was shocked at just how advanced this hospital (in the middle of a rough neighborhood) really was.

 They had a helicopter lift (where the chopper would be lowered by hydraulic pumps into the building), completely paperless EHR systems, antibacterial flooring, all of this in a public/private hospital, backed by private investment.
 The company had also bought up adjacent plots to tear down the surrounding buildings and build a large hotel, the entire complex located strategically near the large international airport.

 At a meeting with a local VC firm, I was pleasantly surprised to see the thriving tech scene in Turkey.
-Its no silicon valley, but there are certainly some entrepreneurs here trying to shake up the old economy, taking advantage of the massive market opportunities presented by the growing middle class Turkey.
+It’s no Silicon Valley, but there are certainly some entrepreneurs here trying to shake up the old economy, taking advantage of the massive market opportunities presented by the growing middle-class in Turkey.
 Mobile penetration is extremely high and the internet is fast, accessible, and widespread.
 Huge opportunities for e-commerce.